Kanishkumar-K/college-management-backend/README.md

 This project is a backend implementation for a College Management System using Django REST Framework (DRF).
 It supports role-based access for faculties and students, allowing efficient management of user data, authentication, and subjects.

 ---
+## Note

+Use valid email for student creation.

 ## Features